top of page

 DESCRIPTION

-A plant community characterized by low growing salt, wind, fog and drought resistant shrubs adapted to our Mediterranean climate of dry summers and rainy winters.
+A plant community characterized by low-growing salt, wind, fog and drought resistant shrubs adapted to our Mediterranean climate of dry summers and rainy winters.
 The leaves of many shrubs are blue-grey in order to reflect heat, and are soft to touch but durable against the elements.
-Some, like Beach Primrose, have a flowering season that can last many months.
+Some, like Beach primrose, have a flowering season that can last many months.
 Their stems are woody and easily broken so always step around them.

 SOIL